yichen123/catClicker_ko/README.md

 # catClicker_ko
-knockout version for implementing cat clicker
+This is a knockout version for implementing cat clicker